 If you’re a senior older than sixty, you may benefit from getting tested even if you are generally healthy.
-A blood TSH test is the most sensitive and reliable when checking for an underactive thyroid.
+A blood TSH test is the single most sensitive and reliable test when checking for an underactive or overreactive thyroid.

 When to consult a doctor

 Millions of women suffer from both hypothyroidism and menopause symptoms.
 The more you know about your situation, the better.
 Consult your physician if you’re experiencing any of the symptoms of hypothyroidism and/or menopause.